sdauby/credit-pricing/README.md

 The focus is on the component architecture, so the business logic components are extremely simplified.

 The business logic components are:
-* 3 kinds of instruments (fixed coupon bond, floating coupon bond, credit default swap);
+* 4 kinds of instruments (fixed coupon bond, floating coupon bond, credit default swap, interest rate swap);
 * 3 market models (interest rate curve, hazard rate curve, S3 model (S3 stands for Schönbucher chapter 3));
 * 2 pricers: IR for interest-rate pricing, S3 for credit pricing.